magicmarc/marks-reverie/src/content/posts/a-tale-of-two-cities.md

 Australia has two great cities: Sydney and Melbourne.

 As someone not from here—and, more recently, a homebound worker who spends long days behind a screen—I can’t claim to know either city in any comprehensive way.
-What I have are impressions, partial and fleeting, gathered from the edges of living.
+What I have are impressions, gathered from the edges of living.

 ---